nekiee13/axiomprompting/README.md

 # 🧮 Axiom Prompt Engineering (APE)

+**THIS IS A NEW REPO AND IS STILL A BIG WORK IN PROGRESS** Please let me know what you want to add or change.

 A collaborative research project exploring mathematical axiom-based approaches to prompt engineering for Large Language Models.

 ## 📖 Overview